ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/security_labels/retrieve.rst

         "securityLabel": [
           {
             "name": "TLP:Amber",
-            "description": "TLP:Amber information requires support to be effectively acted upon, yet carries risks to privacy, reputation, or operations if shared outside of the organizations involved.", "dateAdded": "2017-07-13T17:50:17"
+            "description": "TLP:Amber information requires support to be effectively acted upon, yet carries risks to privacy, reputation, or operations if shared outside of the Organizations involved.", "dateAdded": "2017-07-13T17:50:17"
           },
           {
             "name": "TLP:Green",
-            "description": "TLP:Green information is useful for the awareness of all participating organizations as well as with peers within the broader community or sector.", "dateAdded": "2017-07-13T17:50:17"
+            "description": "TLP:Green information is useful for the awareness of all participating Organizations as well as with peers within the broader Community or sector.", "dateAdded": "2017-07-13T17:50:17"
           }
         ]